DomenicScarcella/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is an open-source, front end, JavaScript library for building user interfaces or UI components.
+It is maintained by Facebook and a community of individual developers and companies.

 1. Describe component state.

+  The state object is where you store property values that belongs to the component.
+When the state object changes, the component re-renders.

 1. Describe props.

+  Props are arguments passed into React components by HTML attributes.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are things outside the scope of the function being executed, but are affected by the function.
+Server calls and updates, changing global variables, things like that.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.